First Dog Program

 Grant recipients will also be eligible to receive reimbursement of $1,000 per week for every week of patrol school that the handler is unavailable for normal duties.
 This reimbursement is granted in full upon confirmation that the handler and dog have successfully been certified at the end of patrol training.
 Similarly, once a dog and handler have completed a specialty certification, grant recipients are eligible to be reimbursed $4,000 pending confirmation the unit has been certified.

 The Foundation’s police K9 program is a non-competitive grant program.
 The Stanton Foundation will award grants to any eligible department that successfully completes the application process and commits to maintaining the K9 unit for a minimum of five years.
+Departments must not have had an active K9 unit for the past 5 years to be eligible.
+Departments must be willing to train at one of three Foundation-approved training sites to be eligible (Berkshire County Sheriff's Office, Massachusetts State Police, or the Boston Police Canine Academy).

 The Foundation believes that K9 units are force multipliers for local police departments and provide numerous benefits to local and surrounding communities.
 Any police department that shares this view of K9 units and is willing to commit to the process is encouraged to submit an application.
 The Stanton Foundation will support your effort.